This post may contain affiliate links. Please read our disclosure policy.

 This classic American Goulash is easy, home-style, comfort food!
-Made in one pot.
-Perfect for feeding a crowd or hungry family.
-Loaded with beef, pasta, and lotsa flavor!
+Made in one pot, it’s the original one-pot meal.
+Perfect for feeding a crowd or a hungry family.
+Loaded with beef, pasta, and lotsa of flavor!

-For a quicker version try my instant pot goulash.
-Want a chunkier style, you’ll love my beef goulash.
-Or, for an Eastern European version, my German goulash is authentically, delish!
+For a quicker version, try my instant pot goulash.
+Want a chunkier style?
+You’ll love my beef goulash.
+Or, for an Eastern European version, German goulash is authentically delish!

 What is American Goulash

-An original American dish of ground beef, pasta cooked in a rich tomato sauce all in one pot.
+An original American dish of ground beef, pasta cooked in a rich tomato sauce, all in one pot.
 This has been served on American family dinner tables for 5-6 generations.
-This is wholesome, hearty, dish is American food at it’s best!!
+This is wholesome, hearty, and American food at its best!!

 American Goulash vs Hungarian Goulash: